nicoabarca/mpvis/README.md

 This package has three main modules:

-- `preprocessing` has functionalities for log formatting, log pruning based on top _k_ variants and manual grouping of log activities.
+- `preprocessing` has functionalities for log pruning based on top _k_ variants and manual grouping of log activities.
 - `mpdfg` to discover and visualize Multi-Perspective Directly-Follows Graphs (DFG)
 - `mddrt` to discover and visualize Multi-Dimensional Directed-Rooted Trees (DRT)